“There always comes a time when life gets normal. That’s when I wish to stretch beyond my limits.”

 Most people don’t try.
-They fear to question themselves what their dream is.
-They want step away from their feelings and reality.
+They fear to ask themselves what their dream is.
+They want to step away from their feelings and reality.

 Here’s a lesson I’ve learned from the changes I try to bring in my life – little changes work better than the bigger ones.
 Or at least, it seems to be so in my case.

 Your lifestyle might be different than me.
 Maybe you are busier, have lesser time, or do a lot more tiring chores than me.

 But here’s the deal – what’s mentioned below is quite simple.
 Something you can use regardless of what kind of life you lead.